-The stand consists of 7.5 acres (8.7 acres, counting the area immediately around the house) of mixed conifers, primarily ponderosa and lodgepole pines.
+The stand consists of 3.1 acres (4.3 acres, counting the area immediately around the house) of ponderosa pine.
 There are a few sawlog-sized trees, but most are pole-sized.
-The area has light-to-medium stocking (1200 board feet per acre).
+The area has lightto-medium stocking (1200 board feet per acre).
 The pole class contains about 5 cords and 50 square feet of basal area per acre.
 Both classes are about the same age (80 years).

 SILVICULTURAL OBJECTIVES: The objective is to utilize as many of the property's resources as possible, thereby maximizing yield.
-This will be accomplished using three practices:
+This will be accomplished using five practices:

-- A Defensible Space practice around the house will help protect it from fire by: - (A) thinning trees near the house so crowns do not touch; this will keep fire from spreading to the building through the tree-tops. - (B) pruning trees in the thinned area so fire cannot climb from the ground into the tree-tops. - (C) removing accumulations of debris so that radiant heat from burning debris cannot ignite the building.
+- 1. A Defensible Space practice around the house will help protect it from fire by: - (A) thinning trees near the house so crowns do not touch; this will keep fire from spreading to the building through the tree-tops. - (B) pruning trees in the thinned area so fire cannot climb from the ground into the tree-tops. - (C) removing accumulations of debris so that radiant heat from burning debris cannot ignite the building.